Collaborative Learning Framework to Detect Attacks in Transactions and Smart Contracts

 \subsubsection{Preprocessing Analysis}

-In this section, we compare our proposed model in two schemes.
-We use our proposed preprocessing process in the first scheme as in Fig.~\ref{fig:pre}.
-In the second scheme, we eliminate the value feature and use only the Bytecode preprocessing to analyze the transactions and SCs.
-Though the results of these schemes, we demonstrate the efficiency of our proposed preprocessing process in combining various features of transactions.
-We use CNN to classify different types of cyberattacks and normal behavior in transactions and SCs.
-Fig.~\ref{fig:preprocessing} describes the accuracy results of two schemes.
+In this section, we compare our proposed model in various schemes.
+On the one hand, we use our proposed preprocessing process as in Fig.~\ref{fig:pre} under different schemes such as CNN, Deep Neural Network (DNN), and Decision Tree (DT) to compare their evaluation results.
+On the other hand, we eliminate the value feature and use only the Bytecode preprocessing and the CNN to analyze the transactions and SCs.
+Through the results of these schemes, we demonstrate the efficiency of our proposed preprocessing process in combining various features of transactions.
+Fig.~\ref{fig:preprocessing} describes the evaluation results of these schemes.
 In this figure, the model w/-V has accuracy, precision, and recall at 93.849\%, 90.413\%, and 89.742\%, respectively.
-These results outperformed the model w/o-V which has accuracy, precision, and recall at 72.163\%, 58.911\%, and 58.638\%, respectively.
+These results outperformed the model w/o-V, which has accuracy, precision, and recall at 72.163\%, 58.911\%, and 58.638\%, respectively.
+The DNN and DT schemes with Value features achieve accuracies of 85.87\% and 72.48\%, respectively.
+They are higher than that of the CNN without Value feature at 72.16\%, but lower than that of CNN with Value feature at 93.85\%.
 Especially, Fig.~\ref{fig:wop_wp} provides detailed information for all types of attacks and normal behavior.
 In Fig.~\ref{fig:wop_wp}, we can see that the model w/o-V cannot detect DoS and FoT attacks because it classifies all samples of DoS and FoT attacks into normal behavior.
 In contrast, the model w/-V can detect these types of attacks with high accuracy at about 97\% for DoS detection and 100\% for FoT detection.
 This is because the value feature is essential to support the learning models to detect many types of important attacks.